abney/selkie/docs/source/editor/corpus/slf.rst

  * A **corpus** is a directory containing a metadata file named 'langs', a subdirectory 'roms' containing romanizations, and some number of language subdirectories.
-The names of language subdirectories are language IDs; neither of the names 'langs' nor 'roms' are valid language IDs either in ISO-639-3 or Glottolog.
+The names of language subdirectories are language IDs.
+The filenames 'langs' and 'roms' cannot be mistaken for language IDs if one uses either ISO-639-3 or Glottolog codes.

  * A **language** is a subdirectory whose name is a language ID.
    It contains a lexicon, a table of